MrAnchovy/Kohana_Production_Module/README.md

 Important Information
 ---------------------

-The Kohana Production Module is Copyright © 2013 [MrAnchovy](http://www.mranchovy.com) and is distributed under the [MIT License](http://opensource.org/licenses/MIT) - see the included [LICENSE.md](LICENSE.md) file.
+The Kohana Production Module is Copyright © 2013 [MrAnchovy](http://www.mranchovy.com) and is distributed under the [MIT License](http://opensource.org/licenses/MIT) - see the included LICENSE file.